How auto propane improves your

 It’s an ongoing challenge for fleet managers to optimize the cost and efficiency of a vehicle fleet.
 Faced with rising costs for vehicles, parts, maintenance and, of course, fuel, how do you stay within budget?
 At the same time, how do you manage your fleet’s carbon footprint?

 To help achieve these goals, more and more businesses are turning to auto propane, or autogas.
-Thanks to advancements in technology, propane is now one of the world’s most widely used alternative fuels, with more than 27 million vehicles using propane on the road today.
+Thanks to advancements in technology, propane is now one of the world’s most widely used alternative fuels, with more than 27 million vehicles using propane to fuel their engines.
 Propane is clean burning, less expensive than gasoline, and vehicles running on propane produce less harmful emissions than gasoline or diesel.

 If you are looking to cut fuel costs, propane is the natural choice.
 Historically, propane has been significantly less expensive than either gasoline or diesel.
 Today, gasoline and diesel are roughly twice the cost of propane in most regions in Canada.
 Consider these recent fuel prices in Vancouver: